karthikholla/aws-secrets-manager-cli/readme.md

 Because simple cli is needed for running in CICD Pipeline to just work

-This only supports other type of secret in aws secrets manager (Not RDS, DocumentDB)
+This only supports "other type of secret" in aws secrets manager (Not RDS, DocumentDB)

 This only uses default AWS KMS Encryption which is good enough for most usecases

-Only supports a single string not KV Store
+Only supports a Plaintext setup not KV Store

 Usage
 ==========